We think this movie stands out for:

 The parents' guide to what's in this movie.

 What parents need to know

-Parents need to know that despite the wonderful messages and warm-hearted story, the film is primarily an adventure, with lots of roller coaster thrills and some scary characters that might be too intense and frightening for the youngest children.
+Parents need to know that, like the book that inspired it, the The Polar Express has wonderful messages about the importance of believing, the value of friendship, respect for leadership and courage, and the beauty of being kind to others.
+But it's also an adventure, with lots of roller-coaster thrills and some scary characters that might be too intense and frightening for the youngest kids.
 The Express roars, speeds, and skids on its perilous journey to the North Pole.
-Sometimes out of control, sometimes racing against dangers and obstacles in its path, it’s filled with suspense almost from beginning to end.
-The child heroes are frequently in danger: from falls, getting lost, left alone on a careening train, in dark and shadowy unknown places facing characters who may wish them harm.
-The story focuses on a boy who doubts whether or not there is a Santa.
+Sometimes out of control, sometimes racing against dangers and obstacles in its path, it's the center of a tale that's suspenseful throughout.
+The child heroes are frequently in danger -- from falls, getting lost, being left alone on a careening train, and navigating dark, shadowy places facing characters who may wish them harm.
+Also worth noting: The story focuses on a boy who doubts whether or not there is a Santa.
 (According to the movie, yessiree -- but the boy's initial uncertainty could spark questions in some kids.)

 What's the story?